Loop3D/6IAS/README.md

 A laptop, preferably with a “Windows” OS for using Noddy (see below) and power adapters.

 **There are hands-on exercises.
 To take part, you will need:**
-A Google account (for Google Colab)
+A Google account (for Google Colab).
 Access to the workshop git repository.
 This may require a Github account.
 You will find the workshop materials in there (currently a work-in-progress).
 Install the ‘Noddy’ application – installer here.
 You’ll need administrator access to install, so please get in touch with your IT people if required.